EdtechFoundry/react-giphy-selector/README.md

 - `searchResultsStyle?: object`: A style object to the add to the search results container.
 You can find the default style in `src/components/SearchResults.css`.
 - `searchResultClassName?: string`: Additional `className` to add to a search result.
 Search results are `a` elements.
 You can find the default style in `src/components/SearchResult.css`.
 - `searchResultStyle?: object`: A style object to add to a search result.
 Search results are `a` elements.
 You can find the default style in `src/components/SearchResult.css`.
+- `searchResultImgStyle?: object`: A style object to add to a search result image.
+Search results are `img` elements.
 - `selectorStyle?: object`: A style object to add to the selector wrapper style.
 - `suggestionsClassName?: string`: Additional `className` to add to the suggestions container.
 You can find the default style in `src/components/Suggestions.css`.
 - `suggestionsStyle?: object`: A style object to add to the suggestions container.
 You can find the default style in `src/components/Suggestions.css`.